UmarBhutta/Device-Lisiting/README.md

 # Device Listing

-Listing is single-page application showcasing the users.
+Device Listing is application showcasing the device listing and customer details.

 The main goal of this app is to be a sample of how to build an high quality Android application that uses the mutlimodule Architecture components,MVVM,Coroutines,Jetpack,Koin etc. in Kotlin.